TVM Capital founded in Germany as Techno Venture Management, opening its first office in Munich.

 TVM Capital Life Science starts operations in the Montreal investment office.
 An investor syndicate led by Teralys Capital and pharmaceutical company and strategic partner, Eli Lilly and Company invest US$143 million in the first closing of TVM Life Science Ventures VII, a new fund dedicated to investments in the life sciences sector.

-TVM Capital announces that its activities in information technology have come to an end, and its investment focus will be exclusively on financing innovation in biopharmaceuticals and medical technologies through its venture capital team based in Munich and Montreal, and investing in innovative and fast growing businesses in healthcare in emerging markets through its
+TVM Capital announces that its activities in information technology have come to an end, and its investment focus will be exclusively on financing innovation in biopharmaceuticals and medical technologies through its venture capital team based in Munich and Montreal, and investing in innovative and fast growing businesses in healthcare in emerging markets through its private equity team

 TVM Capital Life Science announces the final closing of TVM Life Science Ventures VII at US$ 201.6 million.
 The fund follows a new and lean investment approach innovating the process of drug development with high capital efficiency while ensuring quality of research and best-in-class processes.